-The conversion rate is the number of successful payments out of the total number of transactions.
-According to global statistics, only 75-90% of payments are processed successfully.
-A failed transaction or payment means that a person has tried to pay online or somebody has tried to charge a customer's card (in case of automatic subscriptions or recurring payments) and the payment was not successful.
+A failed transaction or payment means that a person has tried to pay online or somebody has tried to charge a customer's card, as in the case of automatic subscriptions or recurring payments

-This error accounts for about 29-33% of all declined transactions.
-Most often this happens due to the lack of funds on a client's account, so the only solution is to refill the funds on a bank account.
+This error accounts for about 32% of all declined transactions.
+Most often, this happens due to a lack of funds in a client's account, so the only solution is to refill the funds in a bank account and retry.

-At times, the payment gateway that you are using may decline your transaction.
-This often happens because certain merchants may have an upper limit on transactions.
-If the transaction exceeds that amount, it gets declined.
-In such cases, the consumer has to make multiple transactions until the desired amount is reached.
-Another reason is a payment gateway fault, or simply its downtime.
+Some payment gateways may decline transactions.
+One of the reasons is that certain merchant accounts have an upper limit on transactions.
+If a transaction exceeds that amount, it gets declined.
+In such cases, the payer can opt for another payment method.
+Another reason is payment gateway downtime.

 A security threat from the side of the issuing bank can lead to a decline.
 For example, a card is marked only for domestic use and is being used for an international website.

-There can also be a range of other issues that may occur, for instance, poor internet connection, the two-factor authentication not occurring correctly, or the connection timing out due to a slow response from the initiator's end.
+There can also be a range of other issues that may happen, for instance, due to a poor internet connection, the two-factor authentication not occurring correctly, or the connection timing out due to a slow response from the initiator's end.

-- The user is more likely to make a successful payment if the payment form will be helpful with it: splitting the card number input field into four-digit blocks with automatic cursor transfer to the next block, visual imitation of a bank card, no unnecessary fields or unnecessary information.
-The payer should get tips at each stage of filling out the payment form: everyone appreciates convenience and time savings.
+- Users are more likely to make successful payments if the payment page is helpful: splitting the card number input field into four-digit blocks with automatic cursor transfer to the next block, visual imitation of a bank card, and no unnecessary fields or information.
+Provide tips at each stage of filling out the payment details – everyone appreciates convenience and time savings.

-- Owners of online business can contribute to their conversion rates themselves, for example, by reducing the requirements for 3D-S control, which, however, implies increased risks.
-A lot depends on the companies that process card transactions — the technological capabilities of a payment gateway can maximise the conversion.
+- Owners of online businesses can contribute to the conversion rates themselves, for example, by reducing the requirements for 3DS control, which, however, implies increased risks.
+A lot depends on the companies that process card transactions: the technological capabilities of a payment gateway can maximise the conversion.

-- Analyse the reasons for transaction failure and abandoned carts: according to statistics, after several reminders to customers about an unfinished purchase, sales results increase by 2.4 times compared to cases when one was just sent a formal message.
+- Analyse the reasons for payment failures and remind your customers of abandoned carts.
+According to statistics, after several reminders about an unfinished purchase, sales results increase by 2.4 times compared to cases when only one formal message was sent.

-Useful tip: optimise emails for viewing from portable devices (in e-commerce, 54% of views are made from smartphones and tablets), especially the “buy now” and “order now” action buttons.
+Ensure your reminders are optimised for portable devices (in e-commerce, 54% of views are made from smartphones and tablets).
+Pay special attention to the 'Buy now' and 'Order now' action buttons.

-In the process of fraud monitoring, PayCore.io uses robust security filters that meet all the requirements of the PCI DSS Level 1, which makes it possible to quickly and with the maximum degree of probability recognize and prevent fraudulent transactions.
+Corefy uses robust security filters that meet all the PCI DSS Level 1 requirements, making it possible to recognise and prevent fraudulent transactions quickly and with the maximum degree of probability.
+Our Firewall allows for the protection of clients' transactions without sacrificing conversion.

 Sure, failures in online payments are not entirely avoidable.
-But knowing the main reasons can help you make payments in a much easier manner.
-The main entrepreneur’s task is business development, not technology.
-Contact our sales and we’ll help you find the best solution for hassle-free transaction processing tailored to your business.
+But knowing the main reasons can help you increase acceptance rates and minimise the possible failure reasons.
+Contact our sales to find out how your project can benefit from our solution for hassle-free transaction processing tailored to your business needs.